-The course priority option assists JD students satisfy the writing Option A requirement and LLM students with bar eligibility by giving them priority to register for one class that they may need to take.
-The priority option is available for only certain classes (courses that offer writing or a subset of those approved by the NY Court of Appeals to meet §520.6 requirements, respectively) and can be exercised only one time.
+The course priority option assists JD students satisfy the Substantial Writing requirement and LLM students with bar eligibility by giving them priority to register for one class that they may need to take.
+The priority option is available for only certain classes (courses that offer writing or a subset of those approved by the NY Court of Appeals to meet §520.6 requirements, respectively) and can be exercised only one time (including for JD students exercise a priority for one Option B course).
 If you win a class by using the priority option, the option is no longer available to you.

 If you drop a class won using the priority option, you will not be able to make use of the priority again.